orisailes/Pokemon-RPG-Game/README.md

 <h1>Forest</h1>

 ![forest](./github_demo_pics/forest.jpg)
-**- User character travel the the world using keyboard In the forest, the user got a chance to meet an enemy if step in the bushes**
+**- User character travel the the world using keyboard.
+In the forest, the user got a chance to meet an enemy if step in the bushes**

 <h1>Battle</h1>